 The newly elected mayor, Karen Weaver, promised to do her best to restore Flint to its former glory.
 She has also advised people not to use the city’s water because proper filtration and cleaning systems are still being implemented.
 Instead, people should drink and use filtered or bottled water.

-Criminal charges were also filed against officers and employees who tried to hide and tamper with the evidence of the lab results, financial liquidations, and other things related to the city’s water crisis case.
+Criminal charges were also filed against officers and employees who tried to conceal and tamper with evidence related to the lab results, financial liquidations, and other matters in the city’s water crisis case.

 After half a decade, Flint has experienced tragedy and catastrophe caused by the selfishness of its former officials.
 Right now, the water from its taps is still unsafe.